wernerd/Skein3Fish/README.md

 These are the low level functions that deal with Threefisch blocks only.
 Implementations for cipher modes such as ECB, CFB, or CBC may use these functions.

+## The _go_ implementation

+This implementation also provides the full feature set, thus you may use it to produce Skein hashes or Skein MAC.
+The API is similar to Java and uses the same function names as much as possible.

 ## The Threefish cipher implementation